Last updated: May 3, 2026

 Local resources

 - NC 211: call 211 for local nonprofit, church-based, food, utility, housing, and emergency help.
-This is often the fastest way to find a county charity that can free up money for taxes.
+This is often the fastest way to find a county charity that may help with other bills.

-- Legal Aid of North Carolina: use the property tax reductions guide if you need help understanding the rules or fighting a bad denial.
+- Legal Aid of North Carolina: use Legal Aid’s property tax reductions guide if you need help understanding the rules or fighting a bad denial.

-- Area Agencies on Aging: the NC Department of Health and Human Services Area Agencies on Aging page can help older adults find local case management and benefit help.
+- Area Agencies on Aging: the state aging network can help older adults find local case management and benefit help.
+Our North Carolina aging agencies guide can help you find the right office.

-- Veterans Service Offices: the NC Department of Military and Veterans Affairs benefits team and the services-by-county directory help veterans and surviving spouses at no charge.
+- Veterans Service Offices: the NC Department of Military and Veterans Affairs has a county office directory for veterans and surviving spouses.

 Diverse communities

 - Seniors with disabilities: if you are under 65, disability-based relief usually needs AV-9A.
-If you need accommodations, county pages like Orange County’s assistance page say they can explain forms in simple language, provide large print, work with relay services, and arrange language help.
+If you need accommodations, ask the county for large print, relay help, or other support.

-- Veteran seniors: start with the official veterans property tax relief page.
-DMVA says benefits help is free, and its county office directory helps you find a Veterans Service Officer near you.
+- Veteran seniors: start with the official veterans property tax relief process.
+DMVA says benefits help is free, and the county office directory can help you find a Veterans Service Officer near you.

 - Immigrant and refugee seniors: the tax relief rules focus on ownership, residence, age or disability, and income.
-If English is a barrier, ask the county for an interpreter, and if title or immigration issues make ownership unclear, contact Legal Aid of North Carolina before filing.
+If English is a barrier, ask the county for an interpreter.
+If title or immigration issues make ownership unclear, contact Legal Aid before filing.

 Other options if this still does not solve the problem